 The Diablo GT-R: The True Successor to the SVR

-But on a late 1999 Bologna Motor Show, Lamborghini had an evolution of this GT ready, the Diablo GT-R was a race-ready version of the street-legal GT (although it never was legal in the United States and Japan).
-The Diablo GTR production will be limited to only 30 units, but this car was ready to be raced by a select few in the Lamborghini Supertrophy, organized by the Stephane Ratel Racing Organisation.
+In late 1999, at the Bologna Motor Show, Lamborghini showcased the Diablo GT-R, the race-oriented variant of the GT.
+Limited to only 30 units and never legal in the United States and Japan, this car was a masterpiece ready to compete in the Lamborghini Supertrophy, organized by the Stephane Ratel Racing Organisation.

-The top speed of this GTR was set at 348 Km/h., the 6-Litre V-12 engine now produced 590 Bhp instead of the standard 575 Bhp from the Diablo GT, still using the five-speed gearbox all this power is transmitted to the light-weight magnesium Speedline 18-inch rear wheels.
+Astonishingly, the top speed of the GTR was set at 348 Km/h, driven by the 6-Litre V-12 engine that produced 590 Bhp, transmitted to the lightweight magnesium Speedline 18-inch rear wheels.

 The V-12 engine’s power was obtained through a multi-throttle intake manifold, variable intake valve timing system, dynamic air inlet duct system, and titanium connecting rods.
 Further enhancements were made through a specially tuned race-oriented exhaust system and a reprogrammed engine management system.

 Additional cooling systems were implemented for the gearbox and differential oil to ensure that the exotic V-12 engine could withstand the demands of racing.